 The final step in on-land training is getting your dog used to the motion of you paddling behind them.
 Mairs suggests introducing the paddle first and pairing it with rewards.
 Next, have your dog on the kayak with you and begin to introduce the paddling motion.
 Keep things positive so your dog enjoys the experience.

 Teaching Your Dog to Love Their Life Jacket

 Of course, your dog will be wearing a personal flotation device (PFD) when you’re on the water.
 So, they should be training in one too.
-Find one that fits your dog’s body type and allows fluid motion from the shoulder.
+Find a dog life jacket that fits your pet’s body type and allows fluid motion from the shoulder.
 Mairs prefers PFDs with a strong handle and solid clips rather than Velcro attachments.

 Be sure to introduce the life jacket before you get to the water.
 Mairs suggests letting your dog wear their PFD in the house, taking them for walks in it, feeding them in it, and so on so they can become truly comfortable.
 It’s also important your dog learns how to swim in it.
 “It’s not a given that they will enjoy swimming with it on,” says Mairs.
 “Take them swimming and allow them to build confidence wearing their new outfit by getting them to retrieve or just swim around.”

 Taking It to the Water